sarimarton/github-ui-angular/README.md

-# Hortonworks Interview Assignment
+# SearchRep

-Search Github repositories and display details and issues.
+A simple Github repository search UI using Angular 6

 ## Parts from the generated README: